chaendizzle/Compendium/source/tasks/commands/examples/commands/tankdrive.rst

 We always want the driver to have control over the robot, so this command should never finish.
 Thus, leave isFinished() as it is.

-For safety purposes, when this command has to end(), it should stop the robot. interrupted() should do the same.
+Firstly, the PID Controller has to be disabled, otherwise the robot will keep trying to go to the setpoint even after the command ends.
+Then, for safety purposes, when this command has to end(), it should stop the robot also. interrupted() should do the same.

 .. code-block:: java

     // Called once after isFinished returns true protected void end()
     {
+        Drive.DRIVE_DISTANCE_CONTROLLER.disable();
         Drive.LEFT_DRIVE_MOTORS.set(0);
         Drive.RIGHT_DRIVE_MOTORS.set(0);
     }